fdambrosio/ai-dev-manifesto/README.md

 **This manifesto originated from Francesco D'Ambrosio within the Minsait-Indra team development group.**

-The manifesto outlines principles and values for the development of AI technologies, focusing on ethical considerations, collaboration, and innovation.
+The manifesto outlines principles and values for the development using AI Agentic technologies, focusing on ethical considerations, collaboration, and innovation.

 - **Originally written in Italian:** [Read the Italian original here](./manifesto/it/MANIFESTO.md)
 - **Multilingual:** We welcome translations!